komal-sharma19/Voice-Based-Medical-Assistant/README.md

 ### 🔮 Future Improvements
-1.Conversation History: Implement a system to remember past interactions within a session for better contextual understanding.
+**1. Conversation History:** Implement a system to remember past interactions within a session for better contextual understanding.

-2.Multi-language Support: Extend the chatbot to understand and respond in multiple languages.
+**2. Multi-language Support:** Extend the chatbot to understand and respond in multiple languages.

-3.Deployment: Deploy the application to a cloud service like Hugging Face Spaces, GCP, or AWS for public access.
+**3. Deployment:** Deploy the application to a cloud service like Hugging Face Spaces, GCP, or AWS for public access.

-4.Enhanced TTS: Integrate with more advanced, emotionally expressive TTS services for a more natural-sounding voice.
+**4. Enhanced TTS:** Integrate with more advanced, emotionally expressive TTS services for a more natural-sounding voice.

-5.Disclaimer: Add a more prominent and clear disclaimer about the bot not being a substitute for a real medical professional.
+**5. Disclaimer:** Add a more prominent and clear disclaimer about the bot not being a substitute for a real medical professional.